 The second section of In Pursuit deals with what Murray terms the "enabling conditions" that allow for the pursuit of happiness.
 Based roughly on psychologist Abraham Maslow's work of forty years ago, the enabling conditions Murray identifies are material resources, safety, self-respect, and enjoyment.
-He devotes a chapter to each, arguing that "government can 'do as much as it can' to enable , but it can do no more than enable."
+He devotes a chapter to each, arguing that "government can 'do as much as it can' to enable,"